To The Beach

 Not alot of muscle there, Jimmy commented, pointing to Dad's arm.

-arm were long and thin, stringy.
+part of his arm were long and thin, stringy.

-It's all here, I said, pointing to the ball of muscle in his
+It's all here, I said, pointing to the ball of muscle

-extra layers of muscle in his shoulders and upper back.
+building extra layers of muscle in his shoulders and upper back.

 Hey, buds, he sang out in a low, lazy voice,